mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 ### Lessons learned

-- Consider founder bandwidth when assigning tasks.
+- When assigning tasks, consider how much bandwidth I'll need to review.
-  - Even if the initial work can happen without the founder, consider how much bandwidth I'll need to review the work when it's done.
+  - Even if the initial work can happen without me, some tasks require a lot of effort to review.

 ### Goals for next month